achengs/subpar/README.md

 [ParEdit](http://emacswiki.org/emacs/ParEdit) for
 [CodeMirror](http://codemirror.net/).

 SubPar is written in ClojureScript.
+Its basic idea is to discover where all forms and siblings start and end, and use those positions for ParEdit operations.

+The approach in this implementation is not suitable for handling large files, because it parses the entire file for each operation.

+The reason it parses the entire file is because the original ParEdit plugin for LightTable at the time (2012!) scanned only a max distance from the cursor in either direction.
+So it seemed possible that particular constructs could trick it.
+I wanted to try an implementation that could not be tricked.

+It's possible that the CodeMirror editor (now) exposes the nature of the current position (are you inside a comment or a string or normal code?).
+That would support a fool-proof approach that doesn't have to parse the entire file.

+This exercise was also a test of "don't optimize for performance until it proves necessary."
+Of course, it was known ahead of time that parsing the whole file would make each operation's cost depend on the size of the file, compared to LightTable ParEdit's approach.
+But what wasn't known was: how bad could it be?

 ## Demo

 [Here is a page that hosts a demo.](http://htmlpreview.github.com/?https://github.com/achengs/subpar/blob/master/demo/normal.html)

-NOTE: You might have to reload the demo page to get the source code to load inside the CodeMirror.
+You might have to reload the demo page to get the source code to load inside the CodeMirror.

 ## Usage